LefterisZacharoullas/Web_development/README.md

 # Web_development
-Just Some sites with pute html and Css do remember how is working
+Just Some sites with pure html and Css do remember how is working Also this folder contain all learning staff about React and some js